ICAP

 Country Director

-Dr. Felix Ndagije is a global health professional with over 20 years of experience in the design, implementation, evaluation, and scale-up of HIV prevention, care, and treatment programs with ministries of health, implementing partners, United Nations agencies, and CDC/PEPFAR.
+Dr. Felix Ndagije is a global health professional with over 20 years of experience in designing, implementing, evaluating, and scaling HIV prevention, care, and treatment programs with ministries of health, implementing partners, United Nations agencies, and CDC/PEPFAR.
 He has technical expertise in health systems strengthening, maternal and child health programs, TB/HIV, and non-communicable diseases.

-Dr. Ndagije first joined ICAP as an Evaluation and Research Advisor in Rwanda in 2005.
-He re-joined ICAP in Lesotho in May 2016, where he pivoted to serve as a Senior Regional Technical Advisor for Clinical and Training supporting a number of projects in multiple ICAP countries.
-From January 2019, he served as Country Director for ICAP in Lesotho, managing a number of key technical and representational requirements in the country.
+Dr. Ndagije joined ICAP as an Evaluation and Research Advisor in Rwanda in 2005.
+He re-joined ICAP in Lesotho in May 2016, where he pivoted to serve as a Senior Regional Technical Advisor for Clinical and Training, supporting several projects in multiple ICAP countries.
+In 2019, he became ICAP’s country director in Lesotho, managing several key technical and representational requirements in the country.

-Dr. Ndagije earned his medical degree from the National University of Rwanda and he possesses a Master’s degree in Global Health; and a Master’s degree in Tropical Pediatrics and Child Health from the Liverpool School of Tropical Medicine, University of Liverpool.
+Dr. Ndagije earned his medical degree from the National University of Rwanda.
+He also holds a Master’s in Tropical Pediatrics and Child Health from the Liverpool School of Tropical Medicine, University of Liverpool.

 Jobs in Lesotho